 Sea Doo Friendly Kingston Variety

 For today’s PWC riders and boaters – and me on my Sea-Doo GTX S 155 – Kingston’s location places you at the western gateway to the famous 1000 Islands (see ride article).
 It’s also the southern gateway to the renown Rideau Canal (see ride article) and also enables you to journey west into the Bay of Quinte to Picton, Belleville or even Trenton (see ride article).
-Of course, if you want a truly big water adventure, Kingston also offers direct access to Lake Ontario.
-It’s also directly across the lake is the mouth of New York State’s Oswego Canal, connection to the Erie Canal.
-By my count, that’s many cruising days to be had staging out of Kingston.
+Of course, if you want a truly big water adventure, Kingston also offers access for Sea Doo riding on Lake Ontario.
+Directly across the lake is the mouth of New York State’s Oswego Canal, connection to the Erie Canal.
+By my count, that’s many cruising days to be had staging out your Sea Doo tour out of Kingston.

 Sea Doo Friendly Kingston Harbours Marinas & Launches

 A second reason that Kingston is a great Sea Doo tour and boating destination is its harbours, marinas and launches.
 The City of Kingston provides seven boat launches, six of which are free for Sea Doo riders (see How to Launch Safely).
 The seventh is Portsmouth Olympic Harbour Marina, which charges a launch and parking fee, but is probably the best choice for anyone planning to park overnight for a multi-day ride.
 Both Portsmouth Olympic Harbour Marina and the city-run Confederation Basin (see below) offer transient overnight docking (note: Portsmouth has fuel; Confederation does not).
 In addition, there are at least nine private marinas or yacht clubs at or near Kingston, so boaters and Sea Doo riders are well served and can always find fuel, dockage and service.